saltstack/salt-project-website/README.md

 </section>
 ```

-When Hugo compiles that content, it substitutes the HTML code from the file found in `layouts > partials > home banner`:
+When Hugo compiles that content, it substitutes the HTML code from the file found in `layouts > partials > home > banner.html`:

 ```html
 <video playsinline="" autoplay="" muted="" loop="" id="bgvid">